rajgothi-guj/Indic-Fast-Multi-Whisper/README.md

 This repo contains the code of Indic-Fast-Multi-Whisper, written by Raj Gothi.

+Use Whisper Enviroment for finetuning :  /hdd/Gothi_raj/envs/whisper Use wt Enviroment for Inference: /hdd/Gothi_raj/envs/wt

 ## Dataset Download

 dataset folder contain the downloaded dataset.